damonmcc/duckdb-dbt/README.md

 This repo is an example of using [duckdb](https://duckdb.org/) and [dbt](https://docs.getdbt.com/) to build data.

-The code is organzed into three stages to show a progression of from simple queries to a modern data pipeline.
+The code is organized into three stages to show a progression of from simple queries to a modern data pipeline.

 A toy dataset was created for the purposes of this repo called Farm To Market: a dataset about local agriculture.